Vishal9453/Cats-vs-Dogs-image-prediction/readme.txt

 This file loads the trained model and tests it on a set of test images.
 It predicts the classes of the images and prints the results.

+### `app.py`: App Deployment using Flask

+This file deploys the app on local system using flask and can be deployed on web after altering the adresses.

 ## 5. Usage Instructions

 1. Place the dataset images in the appropriate folders as per the structure defined in the code files.

 2. Run `main.py` to preprocess the dataset and create serialized files 'X.pkl' and 'y.pkl'.

-3. Execute `app.py` to build, compile, and train the CNN model.
+3. Execute `training.py` to build, compile, and train the CNN model.
 The trained model will be saved as 'Cats_vs_Dogs.model'.

-4. Optionally, run `tuning.py` to explore hyperparameter configurations and save the best model.
+4. Optionally(recommended), run `tuning.py` to explore hyperparameter configurations and save the best model.

 5. For model testing, run `testing.py`.
 This will load the trained model and predict classes for randomly selected test images.